-Through our own staff and skills we are educated and equipped to recognise and treat dental disease, including problems that are frequently overlooked.
-If you are concerned and recognise some of the signs of dental disease Gordon Vet Hospital provides a FREE Dental Check* to make sure problems are caught early to avoid advanced disease.
+Our skilled staff at Gordon Vet Hospital are educated and equipped to recognise and treat dental disease, including problems that are frequently overlooked.
+If you are concerned and recognise some of the signs of dental disease our vets at Gordon Vet Hospital can help make sure problems are caught early to avoid advanced disease.
 We also use modern dental x-ray equipment which ensures we accurately identify problems.
-We can all work together to help achieve a comfortable mouth for every pet.
+We can all work together to help achieve a pain-free mouth for every pet.

 How do I know if my pet has dental disease?

-Signs that your pet might be in need of a dental care might include any combination of bad breath, reluctance or difficulty chewing, chewing on one side, drooling, decreased appetite, face rubbing or pawing, reluctance to be handled around the mouth,or swelling around the face.
+Signs that your pet might be in need of a dental care might include any combination of bad breath, reluctance or difficulty chewing, chewing on one side, drooling, decreased appetite, face rubbing or pawing, reluctance to be handled around the mouth, or swelling around the face.
 Inside the mouth you may see red, swollen or bleeding gums, tartar accumulation, broken teeth, discoloured teeth, worn down teeth, crowded teeth, loose teeth, or ulcers.

 If you suspect a problem, it’s best to arrange a dental check for your pet with one of our veterinarians.
 It’s also worth keeping in mind that animals don’t always tell us when they are uncomfortable, so regular check ups are recommended whether you have noticed any changes or not.